ZbonaL/csci3055u-project-Kotlin/real-app/README.md

 > - Description: Light-Weight JSON parser for kotlin
 > - Link to the Git Repo: https://github.com/cbeust/klaxon

-## Build tool:
+## Build Tool Used:
-> - Gradle is used in this project s
+> - Gradle is used in this projects